pocketapps1/dailylight-docs/index.md

 .nav a:hover { background: #e5e7eb; }
 </style>

-TrashTab is a simple debt tracking app for iOS that helps you keep track of money owed between friends:
+Daily Light on the Daily Path is a devotional app for iOS that brings you daily spiritual readings:

-- 📝 **Easy Bill Recording**: Quickly add debtors and amounts with a clean interface
+- 📖 **365 Devotionals**: One reading for each day of the year
-- 🎯 **Smart Status Tracking**: Monitor repayment status (Unpaid/Paid/Bad Debt) in real-time
+- 🙏 **Scripture-Based**: Each devotional includes relevant Bible verses
-- 📊 **Timeline View**: Visualize all bills with clear repayment schedule distribution
+- 📱 **Offline Access**: Read anywhere without internet connection
-- 💾 **Local Storage**: All data stays on your device for maximum privacy
+- 🔖 **Easy Navigation**: Jump to any day's reading with the table of contents
-- 🔄 **Import/Export**: Backup and restore your data with JSON file support
+- 💾 **Local Storage**: Your reading progress saved locally

 <div class="nav">
   <a href="privacy-policy">Privacy Policy</a>